 2. Lambs and kids are born with an inexperienced immune systems.
 This means that they are very susceptible to infections.
-Ensuring that all neonates receive adequate colostrum as

-Hypothermia - a state of low body temperature. soon as possible after birth is critical to their survival.
-Refer to Chapter 5, Young Animals.
+Ensuring that all neonates receive adequate colostrum as soon as possible after birth is critical to their survival.
+To find out what is enough colostrum refer to Chapter 5, Young Animals.